pesader

 An important part of this ecosystem are the GNOME apps, to which we’ll contribute in this event!
 These apps are built with GTK, using GNOME Human Interface Guidelines (HIG).

-In programmer’s lingo: it is an object oriented widgets-based framework for developing graphical applications.
-Let’s break that down!
+GTK is a fundamental building block for the applications that belong in the GNOME software platform.
+In programmer’s lingo, GTK is an object oriented widgets-based framework for developing graphical applications.
+Now let’s break that down in plain English:

 Object Oriented Programming is a programming paradigm that seeks to improve code organization, reduce code duplication, among many other things.
 Object Oriented Programming is very “concept heavy”, so teaching everything about it is out of scope for this event.
 Still, we hope to spark your curiosity enough for you to look it up on your own later :)

-Widgets’ behaviur and appearance can be configured with a programming language (C, Python, Rust, Javascript, Vala, etc) and/or a markup language (XML, Blueprint, etc).
+Widgets’ behavior and appearance can be configured with a programming language (C, Python, Rust, JavaScript, Vala, etc) and/or a markup language (XML, Blueprint, etc).

 Graphical applications are applications that show a window to the user.
 Some applications are not graphical, for example, that ones that run directly on the terminal.